 Hi, I’m Josh Mills!

-I love writing Ruby & Go , rocking out to Taylor Swift , and using gifs to make others smile .
+I love writing Ruby & Go , rocking out to Taylor Swift , and using gifs and emoji to make others smile .

-I’ve been writing software professionally since 2004, focusing mainly on back-end development.
+I’ve been writing software professionally for nearly 20 years, leaning strongly towards back-end development. 🥳

-I enjoy light-hearted, collaborative teams, that I can learn from.
+I enjoy empathetic, lighthearted, collaborative teams, that I can learn from. 💗

 - I Ruby & Go.
 I love the communities, and the languages.

-- I will always make time for my colleagues, regardless of their skill level.
+- I adore my colleagues, and will always make time for them, regardless of skill level.👂🏼

 - Two years of Go.